lupyuen/lupyuen.github.io/src/starpro64.md

-# StarPro64 RISC-V SBC: Running LLM on the NPU
+# StarPro64 RISC-V SBC: LLM on NPU on NuttX?

 📝 _16 Apr 2025_